turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 <section class="note">
 ### Make Note:
   - You should have the same number of arguments and parameters.
-For example, if your function has 2 parameters, you need to pass 2 arguments everytime you invoke the function.
+For example, if your function has 2 parameters, you need to pass 2 arguments every time you invoke the function.
-  - Parameters and arguments allow us to make our code more dynamic and reusable because we can pass different values to a function on each invocation to get a different result.
+  - Parameters and arguments allow us to make our code more dynamic and reusable because we can pass different values to the same function on each invocation to get a different result.
 </section>

 ## Functions, part II